2021 Vault Rankings

 Analysis Group has provided litigation support for lawyers at more than 500 global law firms, and has consulted to general counsels and senior executives at a number of Fortune 100 companies.
 The firm also has a robust health care practice.

 For law firms, Analysis Group’s consultants help with pretrial discovery, development of economic and financial models, preparation of testimony, critique of opposing experts’ analyses, and provision of expert testimony.
-The economic crisis of 2008–9 resulted in an uptick in engagements requiring the analysis of complex securities – such as derivatives and credit default swaps, or the securitized assets at the center of the subprime housing fallout – both for litigation and for a wide range of participants in financial markets.
+For example, they provided analysis of complex securities – such as derivatives and credit default swaps, or the securitized assets at the center of the subprime housing fallout – both for litigation and for a wide range of participants in financial markets following the financial crisis of 2008.
 The firm also works on interesting and unusual cases, such as the “Deflategate” controversy.

 Corporate and government clients call on the firm for help with a variety of business issues, including company and asset valuations, cost-effectiveness analyses, market and competition analyses, intellectual property matters, and tax issues.
 The firm’s large and growing health care practice integrates outcomes research, epidemiology, drug safety studies, and pricing and product strategy, as well as litigation support.